solo-system/solo-system.github.io/documentation/faq.md

 --------------

 Not from me, sorry.
 All the software and design are open, so you can build your own.

-I have build a few for colleagues and friends at no charge - but they were _very_ kind and asked politely.
-I'd do it for a yacht, I suppose - but only a really nice yacht.
+I'd do it for a spaceship - just a little one will do.

 How much does it cost?